-By the 5th century, the main iconographical features of the scene were already well established and it can be found in the illuminated manuscripts, paintings and mosaics adorning walls of churches and monasteries as part of the Christological cycle, portable objects, furniture decorations, etc. Although the scene did not survive in an architectural setting in Palestine, it exists in illuminated manuscripts and many small objects (e.g., plaques (Gold plaque, Dumbarton Oaks, 45.2; Washington, Dumbarton Oaks, Handbook (1967) , cat.
+By the fifth century, the main iconographical features of the baptismal scene were already well established and it is found in illuminated manuscripts, paintings and mosaics adorning walls of churches and monasteries as part of the Christological cycle, with portable objects, furniture decorations, and other elements.
+Although the scene did not survive in an architectural setting in Palestine, it exists in illuminated manuscripts and many small objects (e.g., plaques, such as the Gold plaque, Dumbarton Oaks, 45.2; Washington, Dumbarton Oaks, Handbook [1967], cat.
 183; p.
-52), pilgrim tokens (“Baptism on an Eulogia Token," 'Atiqot, XIV (1980) , pp. 109-110; fig. 1; pl.
-XXIII.4), textiles (Staatliche Museen zu Berlin, no. 6849; Hamm, Gustav Lübcke Museum, Ägypten, Schätze aus dem Wüstensand (1996) , cat.
+52; pilgrim tokens such as the “Baptism on an Eulogia Token," 'Atiqot, XIV [1980], pp. 109–110; fig. 1; pl.
+XXIII.4; textiles such as the Staatliche Museen zu Berlin, no. 6849; Hamm, Gustav Lübcke Museum, Ägypten, Schätze aus dem Wüstensand [1996], cat.
 390b; p.
-341)) from Syro-Palestine and Egypt, which can serve as points of comparison between the iconography and the Shivta scene.
+341) from Syro-Palestine and Egypt, which can serve as points of comparison between the iconography and the Shivta scene.

-Christ usually depicted as a beardless youth, is completely nude, perhaps reflecting the nakedness of catechumens, covered with waters of the Jordan River up to his chest or waist.
-The figure of John the Baptist was usually depicted as a large-sized, bearded, with long hear, inclined toward a much smaller figure of Christ, placing hand on his head.
-The contrast of sizes between the two figures is kept throughout most scenes of Baptism.
-From the 9th century on, John would be depicted standing on the rock, which puts him on higher position than that of Christ, although they would become much closer in height and age.
+Christ is usually depicted as a beardless youth, completely naked, perhaps reflecting the nakedness of catechumens, and covered with waters from the Jordan River up to his chest or waist.
+The figure of John the Baptist was usually depicted as a large-sized, bearded man with long hear, inclined toward the much smaller figure of Christ, and placing a hand on Christ’s head.
+The contrast in sizes between the two figures is maintained throughout most baptism scenes.
+From the ninth century onward, John would be depicted standing on the rock, which placed him at a higher position than that Christ, although they would become much closer in height and age.

-The scene may be reduced to two main figures only, or include additional figures, frequently identified as an angel or several angels on the opposite side of Jordan river, compositionally balancing the figure of John.
-Thus, a figure (or figures) carrying garments for Christ, is depicted in Bawit, Sancta Sanctorum reliquary, an ampulla now in Bonn Institute, Dolger-Institute, a 6th century gold medallion from Syria or Palestine, where the two figures are identified as angels by their wings, and other examples.
-Depiction of an angel or angels may in fact refer to a presence of the sponsor (or clergy) in the actual ceremony of Baptism (Jensen 2011: 115), and as such can be paralleled to the depiction of baptism in Paris Gregory (fol.
+The scene may be reduced to two main figures, or it may include additional figures, frequently identified as an angel or several angels on the opposite side of the Jordan River, compositionally balancing the figure of John.
+Thus, a figure (or figures) carrying garments for Christ, is depicted in Bawit, on the Sancta Sanctorum reliquary, an ampulla now in Bonn Institute, Dolger-Institute; on a sixth-century gold medallion from Syria or Palestine, where the two figures are identified as angels by their wings, and other examples.
+Depictions of an angel or angels may refer to the presence of a sponsor (or clergy) in the actual ceremony of baptism (Jensen 2011: 115).
+As such, they can be paralleled to the depiction of baptism in Paris Gregory (fol.
 426v).
-In most scenes of Baptism a dove descending from above (or from the hand of God in the sky segment) is depicted.
+In most scenes of baptism, a dove descending from above (or from the hand of God in the sky segment) is depicted.
 It is an essential motif, associated with the gift of the Holy Spirit, referring to its liturgical importance (Jensen, 112).